 Thursday 8th September 2022.
 At 7.30pm a single full muffled bell was tolled 96 times to mark the death of Her Majesty Queen Elizabeth II.

-L-R Ringing teacher Richard Lee, Lily Racknell
+| L-R Ringing teacher Richard Lee, Lily Racknell and Rev Suse Osmond |

-L-R Rev Suse Osmond, Rt Rev Ruth Worsley
+| L-R Rev Suse Osmond, Rt Rev Ruth Worsley and Brian Gale |

 Unexpected Bishop In Ringing Area!

 Friday 10th June 2022.
-Margaret Lee, Tower Captain and Richard Lee present a cheque to project delivery partners Peter and Candy from The Old Vicarage Hotel, St Mary's Street.
+Margaret Lee, Tower Captain and Richard Lee present a cheque to project delivery partners Peter and Candie from The Old Vicarage Hotel, St Mary's Street.
 This is a contribution towards a joint secure cycle parking facility that when completed will be for the use of customers to their hotel and visiting bell ringing cyclists.

-L-R Richard Lee, Alex Glassford, Mayor - Liz Leavy, Rev. Suse Osmond,
+| L-R Richard Lee, Alex Glassford, Mayor - Liz Leavy, Rev. Suse Osmond, Tessa Moss and Tower Captain Margaret Lee |

 surprise visit to St Mary's tower during ringing at 10am to celebrate the beginning of a four day celebration of the Queens Platinum Jubilee.